Consumer-friendly electronic payments

-The Council has developed a joint statement of principles with other members of the Canadian Consumer Initiative to help guide its representation of consumers:
+The Council has developed a joint statement of principles along with other consumer groups to help guide its representation of consumers:

 Electronic payments are now used more often by Canadian consumers than notes and coins.
 Direct debit transactions are commonplace, even for trifling sums.
 Credit card operations are almost always electronic, and are increasingly performed without the need to physically present the card.
 Cheque imaging is around the corner (or part of some existing consumer services).
-New services, such as stored-value cards or facilities offered by a provider such as PayPal, are being experimented or are actually gaining popularity.
+New services, such as stored-value cards or facilities offered by a provider such as PayPal, are popular.

-Numerous issues therefore arise.
-They obviously have to do with risk allocation, security or redress.
-But they also have to do with matters such as currency and legal tender, freedom of choice, evidence or prudential regulation of payment processors.
-Yet there is currently no clear, adequate legal framework for electronic payments in Canada.
-In that area, we lag behind the United States, which adopted its first Electronic Fund Transfer Act in 1978, or the European Union, which has begun to regulate some electronic payment providers.
-In Canada, consumers, merchants and other parties must make do with an obsolete legislative framework, codes of conduct or rules which are too often observed in the breach and contractual provisions dictated by the strongest parties.
+Canada’s legal framework for electronic payments lags behind the United States or the European Union.
+Canadian consumers, merchants and other parties make do with an obsolete legislative framework, codes of conduct or rules which are too often observed in the breach and contractual provisions dictated by the strongest parties.

 Principles for a reform

-The design of a legal framework for electronic payments in Canada should be based on a small number of fundamental principles:
+The design of a legal framework for electronic payments in Canada should include these fundamental principles:

 - universality: the broadest range of payment technologies should be regulated;